juliankrispel/react-text-selection-popover/README.md

 ## Disclaimer

 - This only works inside an element with the `contenteditable` tag
-- This doesn't give you the selected text, [use the selection](https://developer.mozilla.org/en-US/docs/Web/API/Selection)
+- This doesn't give you the selected text, [use the Selection API](https://developer.mozilla.org/en-US/docs/Web/API/Selection)

 ## Install